 Above: Ikea’s Grundtal Rail is a stainless steel alternative to Juli and John’s custom wooden under-shelf rail; $9.99 for the 31 1/2-inch length.
 For more examples of kitchens with the Grundtal rail, go to Ultimate Budget Storage: 10 Kitchens with Ikea’s Grundtal Rail System.
 Above: The Grundtal S-Hook Set is $2.99 for a five-pack of 2 3/4-inch hooks, and $3.99 for a five-pack of 4 3/8-inch hooks at Ikea.

-Above: Designed by Hidetoshi Takahasi, the Bagel Trivet is made of Japanese maple (also available in walnut and cherry) with a leather string for hanging; $80 CAD ($71 USD) at Mjölk.
+Above: Designed by Hidetoshi Takahashi, the Bagel Trivet is made of Japanese maple (also available in walnut and cherry) with a leather string for hanging; $75 at Spoon & Tamago.

 Above: The Sori Yanagi Stainless Steel Tea Kettle in matte is $77.70 on Amazon.
 For an alternate option, see High/Low: Japanese Tea Kettle.
 Above: The Futagami Brass Knife Stand has a removable wooden lid with five slots for knives; $290 at Nalata Nalala.
 Above: Octagonal maple Kakudo Cutting Boards are $145 AUD for the small and $210 AUD for the large at Mr Kitly.
 In Juli and John’s kitchen, the boards are standing in a Futagami Brass Chopping Board Holder; $265 at Nalata Nalata.

 For another look into the world of Mjölk, see our post on Juli and John’s

 and their Toronto city guide,